 - They now know that much more effective techniques are being used by top sellers in major sales.
 At the time they did not understand these methods precisely enough to describe them convincingly, but now they are able to describe to the sales manager how the best sellers use a powerful investigative strategy called SPIN and which, more than anything else, besides sales skills, is a success factor.

-- Although no one at Hutwaite knew it at the time, all the big companies cited by the team members became increasingly dissatisfied with the inefficiency of these traditional sales techniques.
-More than two-thirds of the companies cited called on Hutwaite from 1983 to 1988 to redesign the training of their sales representatives.
+- Although no one at Huthwaite knew it at the time, all the big companies cited by the team members became increasingly dissatisfied with the inefficiency of these traditional sales techniques.
+More than two-thirds of the companies cited called on Huthwaite from 1983 to 1988 to redesign the training of their sales representatives.

 Chapter 2 – Obtaining commitment: closing the sale

-When the author began his research and did not know where to begin, he dove into more than 300 references.
+When Neil Rackham began his research and did not know where to begin, he dove into more than 300 references.
 Each book on sales had at least one chapter devoted to the close.
 The author was fascinated.
 There stood the magic answer to generating business.
 The best-known closing techniques are: